Cancer stem cell: Epithelial-mesenchymal transition

 In epithelial tumors, the epithelial-mesenchymal transition (EMT) is considered to be a crucial event.
 EMT and the reverse transition from mesenchymal to an epithelial phenotype (MET) are involved in embryonic development, which involves disruption of epithelial cell homeostasis and the acquisition of a migratory mesenchymal phenotype.
 EMT appears to be controlled by canonical pathways such as WNT and transforming growth factor β.

 EMT's important feature is the loss of membrane E-cadherin in adherens junctions, where β-catenin may play a significant role.
 Translocation of β-catenin from adherens junctions to the nucleus may lead to a loss of E-cadherin and subsequently to EMT.
 Nuclear β-catenin apparently can directly, transcriptionally activate EMT-associated target genes, such as the E-cadherin gene repressor SLUG (also known as SNAI2).
 Mechanical properties of the tumor microenvironment, such as hypoxia, can contribute to CSC survival and metastatic potential through stabilization of hypoxia inducible factors through interactions with ROS (reactive oxygen species).

 Tumor cells undergoing an EMT may be precursors for metastatic cancer cells, or even metastatic CSCs.
 In the invasive edge of pancreatic carcinoma, a subset of CD133+CXCR4+ (receptor for CXCL12 chemokine also known as a SDF1 ligand) cells was defined.
 These cells exhibited significantly stronger migratory activity than their counterpart CD133+CXCR4− cells, but both showed similar tumor development capacity.
 Moreover, inhibition of the CXCR4 receptor reduced metastatic potential without altering tumorigenic capacity.

+Epithelial-mesenchymal transition requires iron, which is taken up in cells via CD44.
+These resulting mesenchymal cells have properties of cancer stem cells.